BMW M44

-The BMW M44 is a DOHC four-cylinder petrol engine which replaced the BMW M42 and was produced from 1996 to 2000 at the Steyr factory.
-It was produced alongside the BMW M43 SOHC four-cylinder engine, with the M44 being the higher performance engine.
+The BMW M44 is a dual overhead camshaft sixteen valve four-cylinder petrol engine which was the replacement for BMW M42 and was produced from 1996 to 2000 at the Steyr factory.
+It was produced alongside the BMW M43 SOHC 8V four-cylinder engine, with the M44 being the higher power engine model.
 In 2000, the M44 was replaced by the BMW N42 engine.

 Design

 Compared with the M42, the M44 has roller rocker arms, a hot-wire MAF, displacement increased from 1.8 to 1.9 L and other detail changes such as a grey cast iron crankshaft replacing the forged steel item from the previous M42.
 As per the final versions of the M42, the M44 has a dual length intake manifold ("DISA").
 Peak power is the same as the M42, however mid-range power is increased significantly and peak torque is increased by 5 Nm at 200 rpm lower.
 There was also a 70% reduction in valve train friction which contributed to the engine being more quiet and fuel efficient than its predecessor.

-The M44 has a cast iron block and aluminium cylinder head, as per its predecessor.
+The M44 has a cast iron block and aluminium cylinder head, as per its predecessor and the roller rockers are lubricated by an oil feed system in the rocker cover - this is fed by an oil gallery in the cylinder head and a sealing O ring between the two.
+The M42's metal cooling system feed on the inlet side of the cylinder head was replaced by an M43 style plastic outlet bolted to the rear cylinder head face - these can leak with old age and should be replaced periodically.